Site-Specific – Info and Criteria

 What are Site-Specific shows?

 Site-Specific shows are created for their space and may not take place in a traditional theatre environment.
 Site-Specific applicants provide their own venue, technician, lighting, and sound.
-The location of these shows must be pre-approved by Vancouver Fringe.
+For 2021, the location of these shows must be on Granville Island.

 Some previous examples of Site-Specific shows include:

-- Artists must be able to participate a minimum of 7 days within the run of the Festival.
+- Artists must be able to participate a minimum of 7 days within the run of the Festival (September 9 to 19).

-- Applications are accepted on a first come, first served basis if sites are within walking distance of Granville Island or Havana Theatre and meet the criteria of the Site-Specific Program.
+- Applications are accepted on a first come, first served basis.
+Shows must be on Granville Island and meet the criteria of the Site-Specific Program.

 - Artists must hire their own technician for any lighting or sound (as needed).

-- The Fringe assists with site permissions if your location is on Granville Island.
+- The Fringe will assist with site permissions for your location on Granville Island.